HwWobbe/Wip-Main/README.md

 ###### Tn
 ...

-- balance RopC & IVI focus
+- balance RoC & IVI focus
   - OnTheList.EaOn may be an effective starting point.
     - test this with
       - DfCaT